Suilerac/Snapchat-Metadata-Recovery/README.md

 # Snapchat Metadata Recovery

-Tools to reconstruct Snapchat Memories exports: combine overlays, restore original capture dates, and produce shareable media files.
+Tools to reconstruct Snapchat Memories exports: combine overlays, restore original capture dates and locations, and produce shareable media files.
+If you know me personally and don't want to go through the hassle of setting the project up yourself, just reach out to me with the memories zip file and I'll run it for you when I have time yes.

 **Why this exists:** Snapchat exports separate "main" media files and overlay files, and they also don't include original timestamp and location metadata.
-This project recombines them and reapplies original timestamps from the exported metadata so recovered media keep their original dates.
-At the moment it does not recover location data.
+This project recombines them and reapplies original timestamps from the exported metadata so recovered media keep their original dates and location data.

 **Features**
 - **Combine overlays:** merges overlay images onto video/image main files and saves results to `output/`.